princemothkuri/portfolio-analytics-dashboard/Readme.md

   - Strategy performance.
   - Portfolio allocation.
   - Recent trades.
-- Data is stored as a JSON file in the `backend/data/` directory for initial testing.
+- Data is stored as a JSON.

 ---